What is Moleculer Java?

 # Detailed Example

-This demo project demonstrating the basic capabilities of a Moleculer-based web application.
-The project can be imported into the Eclipse IDE or IntelliJ IDEA.
+This demo project (opens new window) demonstrating the basic capabilities of a Moleculer-based web application.
+The project can be opened in any IDE — VS Code (with the Java extensions), IntelliJ IDEA or Eclipse.
 The brief examples illustrate the following:

 # Subprojects